dynamid/jooflux/CONTRIBUTING.markdown

 1. we reserve the right to refuse contributions, and
 2. making a pull request implicitly means that you are legally entitled to do so, and
-3. you implicitly accept the project license, and
+3. you implicitly accept the project license.

-4. you either:
+You either:

-    a. implicitly transfer the copyright to the project owners, or you
+1. implicitly transfer the copyright to the project owners, or you
-    b. explicitly mention your licensing choices as part of the pull request.
+2. explicitly mention your licensing choices as part of the pull request.

 ## Commits